FAQ

 Does the fellowship offer medical student or resident rotations?

-The fellowship does offer two week rotations to visiting residents during their R2 and R3 years.
+The fellowship does offer two week rotations to visiting residents during their R3 years.
 The fellowship does not typically offer medical student rotations.

 [To Top]